 Enable Guidance recommendations on cloud resources.

 Enable for Morpheus to sync Costing data from the Cloud provider, when available.
+For on-prem Clouds, enabling costing activates a costing service designed to mirror the live costing experience of public clouds, including invoicing with line items and real-time cost data (Operations > Costing > Invoices).
 If your organization utilizes reserved instances and you want to pull in related pricing data, select Costing and Reservations.
 If this is not relevant, select Costing to save money on additional calls to the AWS Cost Explorer API or similar service for other clouds.

 - DNS INTEGRATION

 Records for instances provisioned in this cloud will be added to selected DNS integration.

 - SERVICE REGISTRY